EricZinda/Perplexity/Backlog.md

                 - and this breaks our assumption that, "if it doesn't grow, it is a different disjunction"
                     - It is really only when the base prefix changes that it guarantees the lineage is done
                     - Also note that this means solutions for different lineages with be intermixed
+                - TODO
+                    - The error context should be scoped against a particular lineage since it is the error for that lineage only.
+                        - But lineages are captured
+                    - solution group generation gets the error info for the currently executing solution group BUT
+                      - there cannot be a state to look for if there is no solution so we can't call the error functions and
+                      - there is no final state since there are no active lineages left therefore
+                      - we need to *return* the error info from all_plural_groups_stream()
+                    - phase1 should never get called directly.
+Figure out why and why "norm" is involved
+                        - If we can't clear it out, we need it to respect the conjunction behavior somehow
+                - Design
+                    - START HERE NEXT: Run /runfolder ESL, hello world, internals, solvertests until it succeeds
+                    - what is not soup (includes soup) not depends on formNotUnderstood being the error from the solution group so it knows if it wasn't handled

+                    - (fixed) Which two dishes are specials?
+                        - now hangs
+                            '_which_q(x5,[_dish_n_of(x5,i11), card(2,e10,x5)],udef_q(x3,_special_n_1(x3),_be_v_id(e2,x3,x5)))'
+                            Tree #0, interpretation #19: 'perplexity.system_vocabulary.which_q, samples.esl.tutorial.match_all_n_i_instances, perplexity.system_vocabulary.card_cex, perplexity.system_vocabulary.generic_q, samples.esl.tutorial.match_all_n_concepts, samples.esl.tutorial._be_v_id_order_2'
+                            suspect it is because all are formnotunderstood because there are more than two specials and it takes forever to exhaustively list the specials
+                        - (fixed) assert not self.has_not_understood_error()
+                        - Because the error that is current for the disjunction, even though it has a solution, is formNotUnderstood
+                            - So, something failed with formNotUnderstood
+                    - (done) Could i have a table for two please: Exception in test run: 'NoneType' object is not subscriptable

+                    - (done) How much is the green salad? --> fails: 'CallContext' object has no attribute 'create_child_solver'
+                        - Need to solve the scopal argument and if it fails use that error
+                    - (done) ESL: do you have vegetarian food?
+                        - second interpretation gts assertion because notunderstood already there
+                        - Problem is that we are applying the error to all the children and some have formnotUnderstood
+                    - (done) Turns out that variable execution data is just like error information in that it is tracked per interpretation and so we need to actually track entire disjunction state in the tracker
+                        - (done) Update the DisjunctionInterpretation to contain it
+                        - (done) change the tracker to track interpretation state
+                        - (done) change all the helper functions to deal with that
+                        - (done) Also, when a new lineage is created, it needs to start with the state from its parent lineage
+                    - (fixed) We don't get (there are more) because formNotUnderstood is registered in the group handler for the second solution group but doesn't get recorded because it is tracked by the tracker
+                        - Errors for lineages are tracked in two places:
+                            - in the DisjunctionInterpretationGenerator (which tracks them all) and again in the DisjunctionInterpretationTracker
+                            - Problem: phase 2 requires recording errors against lineages that are already marked as complete and we don't know how to find them
+                                - it should be easy to find them if they are complete and have solutions and phase 2 will only group solutions from a single lineage that has solutions by definition
+                                    - the problem is that we assumed the lineage tracker would work, but that doesn't work when complete (because they are gone)
+                                        - and the generator only works when there are solutions, and it doesn't track anything until there is a solution
+                                    - Solution: phase 2 will only report errors against interpretations with solutions so pass it a generator for error reporting?
+                                        - anything that is reporting errors against the interpretationsolver should only be active when the tree is being solved
+                                            - But we still have to coordinate the error object between the solver and the solution and they both might be working at the same time
+                                                - If they share an errorinfo pointer the phase 2 errors will always win
+                                                - So, the generator should ask the tracker for the errorinfo when it sees a solution and starts tracking that lineage, (it must be there at this point) and the generator then uses that as its error object.
+                                                  The tracker should use the errorinfo in the tracker for as long as it is processing the tree solution generation should report errors against the generator since it will be guaranteed to have a lineage
+                                                  And calling the tracker won't work anyway since it is no longer tracking errors

+                    - Because solution groups also use formNotUnderstood, and this value stops processing, solution groups that just want to be ignored can cause the tree to stop being processed
+                    - Looks like get_variable_execution_data should be scoped to lineage too...
+                    - (done) fix tree_solutions and solution_groups, all_plural_groups_stream
+                    - (done) clear_error_when_yield_generator()
+                        - This should no longer be needed since we are tracking errors by lineage and a lineage that has successes won't return an error
+                    - PredicationIndex gets set in call() but also is set up front as part of the predication object itself these can get out of sync.
+They should probably be named different things so it is clear which you are using because predications call call other predications and create a dynamic tree which is different from the original
+                        MRS
+                    - contexts need to be teased apart:
+                        - There is a CallContext which is called by the code in the interpretation function
+                        - There is an InterpretationContext which tracks things that are used across the interpretation like variable execution data
+                            - this should probably be just the InterpretationSolverClass
+                        - There is an execution context that gets used across interpretations
+                            - this should probably be ExecutionContext
+                    - Seems like the in_scope() functions should not be on ExecutionContext they should be scoped to an individual interpretation
+                    - report_error() now requires state to be passed in.
+                        - It can't be state passed from the user function because they could have messed with the state object and destroy the logic

+                        - The context passed into predication functions should automatically pass the state to the error function
+                    - Why: DisjunctionInterpretation() requires a disjunction_variant_generator
+                    - Next: Create an ErrorInfo object that consolidates all the real error tracking
+                        - Context should simply be a way to create the glue that maps lineages to their errors
+                        - Then get rid of the Error object altogether
+                    - DisjunctionLineageTracker() is kept in the ExecutionContext and called by functions that figure out lineages
+                        - This allows errors to be recorded against the proper lineage
+                    - Make solution groups work properly where errors are captured against a particular lineage?
+                        - When all_plural_groups_stream() *fails* (i.e. doesn't yield anymore), it should *return* a value which is the last best error that occurred
+                            - This is so that the solution_group logic can properly capture the final error
+                        - Then, the solution group generator should use that value as the last error

         - Broke: Example25_reset: "which files are in a folder" so that it only returns one now
             - Also: which files are 20mb.
 Now only returns the first set